-From top: President Obama signing the order creating the Pullman National Monument; the Florence Hotel, at the Monument, pictured in a newspaper editorial advocating for a trail connection to the Indiana Dunes National Park; public input on the possibilities for the new National Monument presented in Positioning Pullman; a map from this publication showing the geographic position of Pullman in relation to the rest of the Calumet Region.
+From top: President Obama signing the order creating the Pullman National Monument; the Florence Hotel, at the Monument, pictured in a newspaper editorial advocating for a trail connection to the Indiana Dunes National Park; public input on the possibilities for the new National Monument presented in Positioning Pullman; a map from this publication showing the geographic position of Pullman in relation to the rest of the Calumet region.
+Conference keynoters include scholars who served as part of the panel of experts who reviewed the historical substance of this study.